-At fiscal year ended June 30, 2021, the School District had \$40.5 million invested in capital assets, net of accumulated depreciation, all in the governmental activities.
-Table 4 reflects a summary of these balances net of accumulated depreciation, as compared to the prior fiscal year.
-The School District's capital assets, net of accumulated depreciation, totaling \$40.5 million are comprised of buildings and building improvements (90.4%), land and land improvements (6.6%), and equipment (3.0%).
-Additional information about the School District's capital assets can be found in the Notes to the Basic Financial Statements.
+At fiscal year ended June 30, 2022, the School District had \$42.2 million invested in capital assets in the governmental funds.
+In fiscal year 2022, new renovation/construction projects at Metter High School were started and added to the construction in progress category.
+Table 4 reflects a summary of these balances net of accumulated depreciation as compared to the prior fiscal year.
+The School District's capital assets, net of accumulated depreciation, totaling \$42.2 million are comprised of buildings and building improvements (84.5%), land and land improvements (6.0%), construction in progress (6.9%), and equipment (2.6%).
+Additional information about the School District's capital assets can be found in the notes to the basic financial statements.